CarlosGal19/Movie-Search/README.md

 # Movie Search

-## Web application that fetch from [omdbapi.com](https://www.omdbapi.com/) and shows the movies that you search
+## Web application developed using React + Vite that fetch from [omdbapi.com](https://www.omdbapi.com/) and shows the movies that you search

 ### To run application:
 ### 1.- Clone the repository (git clone [https://github.com/CarlosGal19/Tic-Tac-Toe.git](https://github.com/CarlosGal19/Movie-Search.git))